PlanterApp/planter_blog/content/posts/grasses-in-the-garden/index.md

 ### 2. Drought Tolerance and Water Conservation

-If you’re looking to reduce your garden water usage, which may be a necessity if you’re gardening in a drier area, choosing grasses with deep, foundational roots is a smart choice.
+If you’re looking to reduce your garden water usage, which may be a necessity if you’re gardening in a drier area, choosing grasses with deep, fibrous roots is a smart choice.
 Once established, many ornamental grasses are water-wise and thrive in poor soils.
 Their deep root systems allow them to withstand long, hot, dry periods, reducing the need for irrigation.
 Additionally, by planting them strategically, you can shelter your garden beds from the wind and the sun, reducing water evaporation and creating more mld microclimates.

 Muhly grasses are great for this kind of planting, being exceptionally drought-tolerant, while still full of color (my favorite is pink muhly).
 Grasses also pair very well with xeric landscaping, making them key choices for deserts and gravel gardens.